pingcap/docs/privilege-management.md

 Requires the `GRANT` privilege with the privileges granted by `GRANT`.

-Requires additional `CREATE USER` privilege when create user implicitly.
+Requires additional `CREATE USER` privilege to create a user implicitly.

 `GRANT ROLE` requires `SUPER` privilege.